 Most travelers think of France as a destination for couples, but after two family trips we can confirm that there are great things to do in France with kids too!
 We wrapped up our family gap year with a three weeks France road trip and found kid-friendly things to do around every corner.
-Here are some of our favorites for your next family holiday in France.
+Here are some of our France road trip tips and favorite things to do with kids in France for your next trip.

 - Climb the Eiffel Tower